 We welcome single and co-authored submissions from both veteran and new teachers, and we especially invite new writers, pre-service teachers, and graduate students to develop submissions.
-Writers are urged to read past editions available online at https://digitalcommons.montclair.edu/nj-english-journal/ to review past successful submissions.
+Writers are urged to read past issues available at https://digitalcommons.montclair.edu/nj-english-journal/ to review past successful submissions.

-We invite you to respond to the theme of “Course Correction: The Adaptive Nature of English Language Arts” by considering such questions as:
+We invite you to respond to the theme “What’s Working?
+What’s Not?” by considering such questions as:

 - What should English Language Arts look like in 2022?
 In what ways should our classrooms and approaches evolve from past practices?

 - What do we want to shift or let go of in our teaching and learning?
 Which of our widely-used or longstanding instructional strategies should be critiqued or overhauled?

 - How can educators create more equitable, inclusive spaces and learning opportunities?
 How can we be more responsive to students’ social-emotional needs and welcoming of their diverse cultural resources?